-A. In general, you will pay a 10 percent penalty tax on any taxable amounts you withdraw before age 591⁄2 unless you qualify for a penalty tax exception (death, disability, first-time homebuyer expenses, qualified higher education expenses, certain unreimbursed medical expenses, birth of a child or adoption expenses, substantially equal periodic payments, health insurance premiums during unemployment, IRS levy, qualified reservist distributions, qualified disaster-related distributions).
+A. In general, you will pay a 10 percent penalty tax on any taxable amounts you withdraw before age 591⁄2 unless you qualify for a penalty tax exception (death, disability, first-time homebuyer expenses, qualified higher education expenses, certain unreimbursed medical expenses, birth of a child or adoption expenses, substantially equal periodic payments, health insurance premiums during unemployment, IRS levy, qualified reservist distributions, qualified disaster-related distributions, or distributions due to a terminal illness).